 Full assembly instructions will be included in your package.
 For an example photo guide, click here.

 No worries, if the break was clean and the broken pieces still fit together nicely (usually the case with stone), you can glue them back together with plain white glue.
-Wipe away the excess, let it dry for a day and it’ll be all good again!
+Wipe away the excess, let it dry for a day and it will look as good as new!
 More info here.

 But then again, who said broken sculptures can’t be unique works of art themselves? 😉